-Timing: A completed Form C - Reporting Form, with required recycling facility receipts and/or documentation or reuse, must be submitted to the IWMD for approval prior to Building and Safety Division's issuance of a certificate of occupancy.
+Timing: A completed Form C - Reporting Form, with required recycling facility receipts and/or documentation or reuse, must be submitted to the IWMD for approval prior to Building and Safety Division's issuance of final permit.

 Monitoring & Reporting: The Permittee is required to keep a copy of their approved Form C - Reporting Form until Building and Safety Division's issuance of final permit.